 His research interests include conflicts of interest in financial analysts, tax avoidance, shareholder activism, mandatory audit firm rotation policy and supply chain risk management.
-He has published articles in leading academic journals including Contemporary Accounting Research, Auditing: A Journal of Practice & Theory, Journal of Accounting, Auditing and Finance, Journal of Banking and Finance, European Journal of Marketing.
-Australian Tax Forum, British Journal of Management, and Korean Accounting Review.
+He has published articles in leading academic journals including Contemporary Accounting Research, Auditing: A Journal of Practice & Theory, Journal of Business, Finance and Accounting, Canadian Tax Journal, Australian Tax Forum, Journal of Banking and Finance, European Journal of Marketing.
+Journal of Accounting, Auditing and Finance, Abacus, British Journal of Management, and Korean Accounting Review.

 Teaching and Supervision

 Best tax research award in ATTA conference (with John Minas and James Minas), 2023

 The Cedric Sandford Medal for the best conference paper at the International Tax Administration Conference (with Ann Kayis-Kumar; Michael Walpole; Jack Noone; Gordon Mackenzie), 2021